 All of these materials, including official transcript(s) from the institution(s) awarding the last 60 undergraduate semester hours, all graduate hours, and all degrees must be submitted to the UALR Graduate School.
 In evaluating each applicant, the graduate program admissions committee weighs the transcript(s) and evidence of professional competence or potential.
 Students whose application materials do not satisfy regular admission requirements may submit scores from the Graduate Record Examination (GRE) as supplemental information to be considered by the admissions committee.

-The Mass Communication graduate program offers three options: thesis, non-thesis, and professional.
+The Mass Communication graduate program offers two options: thesis and professional.
 A comprehensive project and at least 33 hours of study at UALR are required of all students.
 Each student’s program is subject to an adviser’s approval.

 All courses usually are taken in the School of Mass Communication; however, up to nine approved cognate graduate hours may be taken in other graduate areas.
 In some instances, courses from another area can form a concentration area.
 Only six hours with grades of C can count toward the degree.